 Use Cases in Nostr

-In the context of Nostr, FROST enables:
+In the context of Nostr, FROST can support:

 • Quorum Governance: Groups can share an nsec through T-of-N schemes, where members can represent themselves or delegate to councils